 The main aims are to help you communicate confidently, clearly and effectively in French through both the written and spoken word; to develop your understanding of the spoken and written forms of French; to help you develop critical insights into the contemporary society, cultural background and heritage of French-speaking countries.

 In the first year, activities are based on the following topic areas – current trends of French-speaking society (the changing nature of family, the cybersociety and the place of voluntary work) and artistic culture in the French speaking world (a culture proud of its heritage, contemporary Francophone music and cinema as the 7th art form).
 There is also an in-depth study of Mathieu Kassovitz’s cult film: La Haine (1995).
 Please note that the film contains scenes depicting violence and use of drugs, there are some sexual references and frequent use of swear words.

-All lessons are conducted in French and include a variety of activities – expect the opportunity to speak in pairs or group work, listening to recordings, exercises to increase vocabulary, oral presentations, explanation and revision of grammar, short written tasks and pronunciation exercises.
-There will be a weekly lesson with an assistant, in which work is based on the topic areas listed above.
+All lessons are conducted in French and include a variety of activities – expect the opportunity to speak in pairs or group work, listening to recordings, exercises to increase vocabulary, explanation and revision of grammar, short written tasks and pronunciation exercises.
+There will be a weekly lesson with an assistant, in which work is based on the topic areas listed above

 Subject Combinations and Progression

 Useful with all combinations, but particularly Science, Mathematics, Business Studies, Politics, Art; a language is essential for any student considering a study abroad period in HE.
 Almost all students who take a language at degree level study it as part of a package, e.g. European Studies and French, Law and French, Physics and French.

 Subject Modules and Assessment